Magiduck/COVID-19_AMS/README.md

 	- pandas 1.2.1
 	- bokeh 2.2.3

+### Optional dependencies (if plots are too large for notebook)

+- jupyterthemes 0.20.0
+	- After which you can run *jt -t onedork -fs 95 -altp -tfs 11 -nfs 115 -cellw 88% -T*

 ### Programming 1 final project of Master Data Science for Life Sciences

 - State the region and the domain category that your data sets are about